VirtualPlanetaryLaboratory/vplanet/examples/CassiniStates/README.rst

    :align: center

 An Earth-mass planet damping into Cassini state 2 under the influence of tides and perturbations from an 18 Earth-mass companion planet.
 The bottom right panel shows a "Cassini parameter" which is locked at either 1 or -1 indicates the presence of a Cassini state.
+At the end of the simtulation, the inner planet is synchronously rotating, but its obliquity is approximately fixed at 60 degrees.
 This example is constructed to be similar to Figure 2 of `Winn & Holman (2005) <https://ui.adsabs.harvard.edu/abs/2005ApJ...628L.159W/abstract>`_.

 .. figure:: CassiniStatesSection.png